Swayamgupta07/AI-Search-Algorithms-Visualizer/README.md

 # Source Code

 The app source code is attached with this document.
-Also, the app is source controlled by git and is available at this [repository](https://github.com/Ali-Elganzory/AI-Search).
-You can browse the incremental phases we followed to develop the app.
+Also, the app is source controlled by git and is available at this [repository](https://github.com/Swayamgupta07/AI-Search) You can browse the incremental phases we followed to develop the app.

 # How to Run

 ## Method 1

-The app is deployed on GitHub Pages; Open this link [AI Search (ali-elganzory.github.io)](https://ali-elganzory.github.io/AI-Search/).
+The app is deployed on GitHub Pages; Open this link [AI Search](https://swayamgupta07.github.io/AI-Search/).

 ## Method 2